 Helping Your Kitten Through Teething

-The start time and duration of the transition from baby teeth to adult teeth vary with each individual animal, but in general, the loss of baby teeth usually starts about 3 months of age and ends by 6 to 9 months of age.
+The start time and duration of the transition from baby teeth to adult teeth vary with each individual animal, but in general, the loss of baby teeth usually starts at about 3 months of age and ends by 6 to 9 months of age.

 Kittens start losing their baby teeth at about 11 weeks old.
-You may notice that your kitten seems to have sore gums: she may have a harder time chewing food or be unusually shy about playing fetch or pulling games.
+You may notice that your kitten seems to have sore gums.
+She may have a harder time chewing food or be unusually shy about playing fetch or pulling games.
 She may also drool a bit.
 When this happens:

 - be sure your pet has plenty of soft food that won't irritate her gums;

-- avoid games that require her to use her mouth;
+- avoid games that require her to use her mouth; and

 - avoid brushing her teeth or gums, as this could be painful for her.